Chart Color Schemes

 Development

-AreaSearch assessment of residential development activity positions Peregian Springs among the top 25% of areas assessed nationwide
+AreaSearch assessment of residential approval activity sees Peregian Springs among the top 30% of areas assessed nationwide

 Peregian Springs has recorded approximately 41 residential properties granted approval annually over the past five financial years, totalling 206 homes.
-In FY-26 so far, 4 approvals have been recorded.
-On average, 9.1 new residents arrive per year per dwelling constructed between FY-21 and FY-25.
-This indicates significant demand exceeding supply, typically leading to price growth and increased buyer competition.
+As of FY-26, 4 approvals have been recorded.
+Over these five years, an average of 9.1 new residents arrived per year per dwelling constructed.
+This indicates significant demand exceeding supply, which typically results in price growth and increased buyer competition.

-The average construction cost value for new dwellings is $413,000.
-In FY-26, there have been $7.6 million in commercial approvals, suggesting limited focus on commercial development compared to residential.
-Peregian Springs records about three-quarters the building activity per person compared to the rest of Queensland and places among the 50th percentile nationally for areas assessed.
-New development consists of 60.0% standalone homes and 40.0% townhouses or apartments, marking a shift from existing housing patterns which are currently 80.0% houses.
+New dwellings are developed at an average expected construction cost value of $413,000.
+In FY-26, there have been $7.6 million in commercial approvals, suggesting limited focus on commercial development.
+Compared to the rest of Queensland, Peregian Springs records about three-quarters the building activity per person and ranks among the 50th percentile nationally for assessed areas.
+New development consists of 60% standalone homes and 40% townhouses or apartments, marking a shift from existing housing patterns which are currently 80% houses.

-This change may indicate diminishing developable land availability and evolving lifestyle preferences.
-With around 915 people per dwelling approval, Peregian Springs reflects a highly mature market.
-Population forecasts indicate that the area will gain approximately 2,180 residents by 2041.
+This suggests diminishing developable land availability and responds to evolving lifestyle preferences and housing affordability needs.
+Peregian Springs reflects a highly mature market with around 915 people per dwelling approval.
+Population forecasts indicate it will gain 2,180 residents by 2041.
 At current development rates, housing supply may struggle to match population growth, potentially heightening buyer competition and supporting price increases.

 Frequently Asked Questions - Development